May 27, 2020

 If the provider happens to go out of business, you want to be certain that the employee data they’ve collected remains secure and accessible.

-Again, it is important that you do your homework on providers and ensure you select one with safeguards and contingency plans in place, should their business situation change.
+Again, it is important that you do thorough background checks on payroll providers and ensure you select one with safeguards and contingency plans in place, should their business situation change.

 In summary, there are many advantages to outsourcing your payroll function.
 As with any business decision, there are some important factors to consider.